Let me be blunt about negotiating dental costs. I’m no master negotiator. Of course, the title of this essay isn’t “Negotiation Tips for Masters”!

 - Don’t let the other party feel abused or scammed.
 Even if you aren’t abusing or scamming anyone, it’s important that the other party doesn’t feel like they are being mistreated.
 The best negotiations create win-win situations, where both parties feel like they gained something.
 Even if we set aside the vital concepts of morals and karma, taking advantage of people is just a dumb business move.
 Burning bridges and tarnishing your reputation will cost you far more in the long run than the money you saved.

-Negotiation Tips I Overlooked Or Did Poorly
+Negotiation Tips I Overlooked At the Dentist Or Did Poorly

 - Decide on your breakpoint – It’s a fantastic idea to settle on your “worst case scenario” before beginning the negotiation process.
 This is effectively the highest you’d be willing to pay for a specific item.
 This will keep you from overspending due to ineffective negotiating.
 Bottom line: You aren’t paying over or selling for under your break point.
 Because of the nature of the services I needed were so unknown, I didn’t enter into my negotiations with a break point of any kind.
 This might have cost me money.

 - Start with a extremely low shocker offer… – This is another technique that requires both rapport and finesse.
 In my Real Estate ventures, I certainly saw this both backfire miserably and succeed wonderfully.
 Most of the time I would only really suggest this to someone in a very strong opening position.
 It’s strength lies in its ability to shatter unfounded expectations from the very start.
 Depending on the situation this can be a great way to kick things off.
 In my situation, I didn’t think it was appropriate to “offer low”, although once again properly using the technique could have saved me even more.